Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

-Flights in the morning are typically the cheapest time of the day to fly to Banff.
-Flights at noon are usually the most expensive.
+Flights at noon are typically the cheapest time of the day to fly to Banff.
+Flights in the morning are usually the most expensive.

 Postcard-perfect Banff is one of Canada’s most popular tourist destinations.
 For skiers and snowboarders taking cheap flights to Banff, the towering peaks (Mount Rundle at 2,949 metres, Cascade Mountain at 2,998 metres and Mount Norquay at 2,134 metres) and knee-deep snow, bountiful wildlife, natural hot springs and exciting nightlife is just the start of what promises to be a memorable vacation.